pennyl67/openminted-guidelines/GLOSSARY.md

 ## annotation \(text/corpus annotation\)

 A note by way of explanation or comment added to a text or diagram \[Oxford English Dictionary, [https://en.oxforddictionaries.com/definition/annotation](https://en.oxforddictionaries.com/definition/annotation)\].
-Text or corpus annotation is the practice of adding interpretative linguistic information grounded in a knowledge resource to a text or corpus respectively.
+In OpenMinTeD, the term refers mainly to text or corpus annotation, which is the practice of adding interpretative linguistic information grounded in a knowledge resource to a text or corpus respectively.
 For example, one common type of annotation is the addition of tags, or labels, indicating the word class to which lexical units in a text belong; these tags come from a predefined set \(e.g. Noun, Verb, Preposition, etc.\).
 Semantic labeling with terms and concepts from an ontology is another common example of annotation.
 Relationships such as syntactic dependencies or semantic relations that link entities of the text are also annotations.

 ## annotation resource